William B. W. Dent

 William Barton Wade Dent (September 8, 1806 – September 7, 1855) was an American politician, educator, soldier and businessman from Georgia.
-He represented Georgia in the U.S. Congress (1853–1855).
+He represented Georgia in the U.S. Congress for one term from 1853 to 1855.

 Early life

 Dent was born in Bryantown, Maryland, in 1806 and attended Charlotte Hall Military Academy in Charlotte Hall, Maryland.
 He graduated from Charlotte Hall Military Academy in 1823 and moved the next year to Mallorysville in Wilkes County, Georgia, and taught school.